kodeplay/genscrape-python/README.rst

 Genscrape API Client
 ====================

-Genscrape Client is the API Client library for Genscrape.
-To use the Genscrape API, you will need to have an account there and a valid API key and secret.
-To create an account, send an email to `karan@kodeplay.com <karan@kodeplay.com>`_.
+Genscrape Client is API Client library for `Genscrape
+<http://genscrape.in>`_.
+To use the Genscrape API, you will need to
+have an account there and a valid API key and secret.
+You may do so by signing up for an account on the Genscrape website or by simply `sending us an email <mailto:karan@kodeplay.com>`_.

 Dependencies